gidztech/gideonpyzer.dev/content/blog/documenting-code-sensibly-with-empathy.md

 +++
-title = "Documenting code sensibly with empathy" description = "Documenting your code is vital when working on a project with multiple developers.
-But what is the correct level of documentation?" tags = [
+title = "Documenting code sensibly with empathy" description = "Documenting your code is vital when working on a project involving a whole team.
+When you join a new team, you would hope that the work is in a state that would allow you to fairly comfortably pick up and roll with.
+As such, people should always strive to code with empathy for the other people on the team, both current and future." tags = [
     "documentation",
     "code",